vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 @title[Introduction]

 ### A Beginner's Guide to Cryptocurrency

 #### <span style="font-family:Helvetica Neue; font-weight:bold">A Digital <span style="color:#e49436">Gold</span> Rush</span>

 ---

 @title[Topics]

 ## Today's Topics

 1. What is Cryptocurrency?
-2. What is the tech behind cryptocurrency?
+2. How do you use Cryptocurrency?
-3. Why should you care/ What are some economic opportunities?
+3. Why should you use Cryptocurrency?

 ---

 @title[What is Cryptocurrency]

+## What is Cryptocurrency?

 1. What is money/currency?
+2. History of bitcoin.
-2. What is the *crypto* part cryptocurrency?
+3. What is the _crypto_ part of cryptocurrency?
+4. What is the blockchain?
-3. What makes cryptocurrency different from regular currency?
+5. What makes cryptocurrency different from regular currency?

 @fa[arrow-down]

 +++

-## The History and Definition of Money
+### The History and Definition of Money

+* What is money?
+* What is currency?

 +++

-## What is cryptography?
+### The History of Bitcoin

+* Satoshi Nakamoto
+* Financial Crisis of 2008

 +++

-## So What?
+### What is cryptography?

+* Definition of cryptography

++++

+### What is the blockchain?

+* Distributed immutable ledger

++++

+### So how is cryptocurrency different?

+*

 ---

-## Let's Geek Out on the Technical Specs
+@title[How do you use Cryptocurrency?]

+## How do you use Cryptocurrency?

+1. What are exchanges?
+2. What are wallets?
+3. How do you transfer money?
-1. What is the blockchain?
+4. What are the uses for cryptocurrency?

 @fa[arrow-down]

 +++
-A distributed immutable ledger...

 ---
-## Show me the Money!

-@fa[arrow-down]
+### What are exchanges?

+* Coinbase
+* Gdax
+* Binance
+* Bittrex
+* Cryptopia

 +++

-## Cryptocommodities
+### What are wallets?

+* Exchange Wallet
+* Hardware Wallet
+* Cold Wallet
+* Paper Wallet

 +++

-## Cryptocurrency Trading
+### How do you transfer money?

+* Addresses

 +++

-## New Economic Models
+### What are the uses for cryptocurrency?

+* As a trade for digital commodities or services
+* As an investment